fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 Non-clustered indexes are indexes that keep a separate ordering list that has pointers to the physical rows.
-It's basically like a book index, it knows on what page a ceratin chapter starts and ends.
+It's basically like a book index, it knows on what page a certain chapter starts and ends.
 Now, unlike the clustered index, a table can have many non-clustered indexes.
 But, the caveat with these indexes is that each new index will increase the time it takes to write new records.